carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ![](fig/05_tune_activation_results.png){alt='Validation accuracy plotted against ten epochs for five different activations functions. relu and Leaky relu have the highest accuracy atound 0.60; sigmoid and selu are next with accuracy around 0.45 and tanh has the lowest accuracy of 0.35'}

-You can see in this figure that after 10 epochs the `ReLU` and `Leaky ReLU` activation functions appear to converge around 0.60% validation accuracy.
+In this figure, after 10 epochs, the `ReLU` and `Leaky ReLU` activation functions appear to converge around 0.60 per cent validation accuracy.
 We recommend when tuning your model to ensure you use enough epochs to be confident in your results.

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::